Your area Not set — showing everywhere

 Not addressed

-Allegations of systemic harassment, civil rights violations, and corruption involving the Bedford Police and town management.
+Allegations of systemic harassment, corruption, and civil rights violations by town officials and the police department.

 Board response

-The board did not respond to the substance of his allegations; the Chair proceeded directly to the next agenda item after he finished.
+The board did not respond to the specific allegations; they proceeded to the next agenda item after the speaker concluded.

 Ann Karen